 Kids are expensive.
 Your fun doesn’t have to be!

 Find spring blooms.
-Included in our roundup are free spots like Tryon Creek, Tom McCall Waterfront Park, Happy Valley Library and Laurelhurst Park.
+Spring has sprung!
+We round up the best places to spot newly sprouted blooms, including free spots like Tryon Creek, Tom McCall Waterfront Park, Happy Valley Library and Laurelhurst Park.

-Bird Watch.
-Join Hillsboro Parks on their weekly Nature at Noon program on Wednesdays, for bird watchers of all ages and experience.
+Spot birds.
+Join Hillsboro Parks on their weekly Nature at Noon program each Wednesday from noon to 1 pm through May.
+This weekly event is for birders of all ages and experience.

-Ride a Bike.
+Roll out.
 Check out these kid-friendly bike paths.
-They’re also great for roller skates.
+They’re also great for roller skates (and strollers!).

 Craft something.
 Get crafty with the kids by checking out our Hands On crafts projects.
 Pro tip: Many of these crafts can be made with items you have at home.
 Or check our Kids Calendar for free craft times at the library.
 Many also have make-and-take craft kits to go!

 Bake for kids in foster care.
 Check out this kid-friendly volunteer opportunity you can do from the comfort of your own kitchen.

 Park for free.
 Metro Free Parking Day is Thursday, April 20!
 Enjoy free parking at Oxbow and Blue Lake regional parks, Broughton Beach, Chinook Landing Marine Park, and M. James Gleason Memorial Boat Ramp.
 Plus, on April 22, get free entrance to national parks, including including Mount Rainier National Park, Olympic National Park, North Cascades National Park, and Crater Lake.

 Explore a new neighborhood.
 In our Neighborhood Guide, we highlight family-friendly spots to eat and play in neighborhoods across the quadrants.